-Having said that, it is interesting to know if Agile can help the high costly Aerospace industry deliver projects more efficiently too.
-It might come as a surprise but modern Agile practices find their way even here.
+It is interesting to explore if Agile can help the high costly Aerospace industry deliver projects more efficiently.
+It might come as a surprise, but modern Agile practices find their way even here.
 Keep reading below to find out how.

 Image credit: mitre.org

 At a very high level, building an aircraft system usually goes through the following phases:

 - Concept Determination

 Also, an additional Disposal phase is added when the aircraft system is discontinued, and there is a transition to a new product design.

 In this heavy process, where some phases may take many months, even years to complete, an Agile approach to project management is mostly applicable to the Concept and Design stages.
 Agile aerospace teams focus on iterating their plans and getting fast feedback from all concerned parties to ensure unambiguous product specifications.
 Furthermore, teams can use new technologies such as desktop simulators and 3D printing to evaluate their design choices, produce low-fidelity mock-ups, and clear any misconceptions early in the process.